absolunet/docs-node-ioc/src/docs/04_basics/04_views/en.md

 Views are the entry point for front-end development.
 It allows you to render HTML pages in an organized, composable and programmatic way, inject dynamic data in your pages from the back-end, prepare the field for a single-page application, and so on.
-Node IoC has made it easy to play with views by building a configurable and extendable view factory that relies, by default, on [JSRender](https://www.jsviews.com) template engine.
+Node IoC has made it easy to play with views by building a configurable and extendable view factory that relies by default on [JSRender](https://www.jsviews.com) template engine.
 If you feel the need to work with another template system, such as Pug, or more dynamic and modern engines such as React or Vue.js, feel free to create the appropriate driver in a Node IoC package.